 5. HashJack fragment injection

 This technique appends IDPI payloads after the hash fragment identifier in URLs.
 Per HTTP specification, the server never receives the fragment, so all server-side security controls are blind to this vector.
 AI agents that process the full URL string ingest the fragment as context.
 This effectively weaponises any legitimate domain without compromising the host server.
-No server logs, no WAF alerts, no network IDS signatures.
+In practice, this can leave little or no visibility in server logs, WAF telemetry, or conventional network IDS signatures.

 URI High: HashJack Fragment Injection